mhcomm/pypeman/docs/userguide.rst

 --------

-Channels are chains of processing, the nodes, which use or transform message content.
+Channels are chains of processing, the nodes, which use or transform message contents.
 A channel is specialised for a type of input and can be linked to an endpoint for incoming messages.

 A channel receives a message, processes it and returns the response.